 Autism Spectrum Disorder Overview

-Autism spectrum disorder (ASD) continues to be an important public health concern.
-ASD is a developmental disorder that may cause social, communication, and behavioral challenges.
-The Minnesota Department of Health is committed to continuing to provide essential data on ASD and develop resources to help to identify children with ASD as early as possible.
+Autism spectrum disorder (ASD) is a lifelong, neurodevelopmental disorder that may cause social, communication, and behavioral challenges.
+The Minnesota Department of Health is committed to continuing to provide essential data on ASD and develop resources to help to identify individuals with ASD as early as possible.

 What is ASD?

 The word "spectrum" in ASD means that no two individuals with ASD are the same.
-The abilities of autistic individuals range from gifted to severely challenged.
+The strengths and support needs of autistic individuals range in areas like sensory processing and communication.
 It is estimated that one third of autistic individuals are nonverbal and one third have an intellectual disability.

 In the United States, 1 in 59 children were identified with ASD, according to the latest estimates.
 Boys are 4 times more likely to be identified with ASD than girls.
 ASD occurs in all racial, ethnic and socioeconomic groups.